rlaemmel/startup14/README.md

 # Acknowledgement

-The soure code of the app is based on https://docs.djangoproject.com The instructions given in the tutorial are also based on the same tutorial.
+The soure code of the my_first_django_app is based on https://docs.djangoproject.com and the instructions given in the tutorial are also based on the same tutorial.